-Packing Methods to Avoid Wrinkles
+Packing Tips to Avoid Wrinkles

 When you finish, place your “core” in the middle.
 Now you’re going to start folding the garments over the core and each other in the reverse order you put them in.
 If you fold something over and there’s excess draping over the sides of the bag, tuck it underneath the bundle you are creating.